-Our farm raises approximately 75 acres of vegetables, which are sold at our roadside stand in Bellefontaine, also to a few area supermarkets, 10 Farmers’ Markets, and another retail location.
-The busiest part of the season begins around the 3rd week of May with strawberries and greenhouse tomatoes, and continues through the end of October, harvesting and selling over 20 different kinds of vegetables.
+Our farm raises approximately 75 acres of vegetables, which are sold at our roadside stand in Bellefontaine, 8-10 Farmers’ Markets, and two other retail locations.
+Our farming season begins ramping up around mid May with greenhouse tomatoes, and continues through the end of October, harvesting and selling over 20 different kinds of vegetables.
 Seasonal work will begin immediately after school lets out for the year; late May or early June depending on your schedule, and continue through the middle of October.
 Often there is still work available even until the middle of November.
 When school is back in session, we work after school starting at 3:30pm, and most Saturdays.
 College bound students may have different schedules.

 The field crew duties would include, but not be limited to, all aspects of planting, weeding, harvesting, washing, and packing of the produce, and any other general farm work.
 Most of the summer this position will offer 25-30 hours per week, Monday through Saturday, with most of the work being in the mornings Monday – Friday.
 We will not have any work on Sundays.
-Some Friday afternoon work will be required to help load trucks, and most Saturday mornings to finish the harvest for the week.
+Some Friday afternoon work will be required to help load trucks.

 The sales associates duties would include, but not be limited to, daily truck/trailer loading and sales of the harvested produce.
 Most of the summer this position will offer 25-40 hours per week.
-All sales take place Monday –Friday 10am-6pm and Saturday 6am-5pm.
+All sales take place Monday –Friday 10am-6pm and Saturday 6am-4pm.
 Many of the Saturday markets start very early and most of the trucks leave the farm around 6am-7am, Being available to work on Saturday mornings is required to be considered for hiring.
 Some Friday afternoon truck loading may also be required.
 Some positions will be for both harvesting and selling, for the right person, if there is an interest in both positions.
 The availability to continue working after school has resumed is a big plus.
 Part time work is available 9 months a year.